opentargets/genetics-colocalisation/imputation_test/README.md

 Rows with coloc only:  25292
 - Occurs due to lack of LD between lead variants
 Rows with LD and coloc:  1010

+## When changing to R2 > 0.05

+Rows with LD only:  2597
+Rows with coloc only:  19723
+Rows with LD and coloc:  6584